Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I don't use store brands because I found they don't keep food as fresh as I like especially the sandwich size.
 I don't use plastic containers any more because I have done research on the safety of them and I found they are really not safe.

 I always buy the dollar store and store brand bags as well!
 A little trick I learned: after putting the food in the bag, zip it almost all the way up.
-Put a straw in the opening, and suck out the air.
-Then quickly pull out the straw and zip it up.
-No need to buy an expensive machine to get the air out, just a cheap old straw will do the trick!
-Try it!

 I use the dollar store bags for things that will be used within a month.
 For longer storage I invest in better bags.
 For liquids like soups and sauces, I use reusable square plastic containers that stack well in the freezer.